-As one of the first Section 508 Coordinators for the US Federal Government she then ran Section 508 programs for many agencies for 10+ years, before moving into the private sector working first for an Accessibility/Security/Privacy compliance tool vendor, followed by financial services work and then on to Deque.
-As always.
-Katie continues her work with International standards organizations, especially with the W3C.
+As one of the first Section 508 Coordinators for the US Federal Government she ran Section 508 programs for many agencies for 10+ years (recently returned to in the .mil space), before moving into the private sector working first for an Accessibility/Security/Privacy MS SharePoint compliance tool vendor, followed by financial services work before joining our team.
+As always, Katie continues her work with International technical standards organizations, especially at the W3C.